Demand for Agricultural Information among

 Source: Survey data

-This information gap among women cultivators is exacerbated by the focus of most mainstream extension programmes on large farmers and male producers.
+This information gap among women farmers is exacerbated by the focus of most mainstream extension programmes on large farmers and male producers.
 Not surprisingly, access to information about agricultural activities in India decreases with landholding size: small and marginal farmers have access to only 50–70 per cent of the sources that large and medium farmers have (Adhiguru et al. 2009; Agarwal 2011b; Sajesh and Suresh 2016).
-Since most women cultivators belong to small and marginal farm households, their access is even more restricted than males in the family (Srivastava and Srivastava 2010).
-This leads to a disproportionate share of benefits accruing to those with economic, social or political power (Raabe 2008; Feder et al. 2010), a phenomenon observed in several agricultural extension programmes.
+Since most women farmers belong to small and marginal farm households, their access is even more restricted than males in the family (Srivastava and Srivastava 2010).
+Such “elite capture” leads to a disproportionate share of benefits accruing to those with economic, social or political power (Raabe 2008; Feder et al. 2010), a phenomenon observed in several agricultural extension programmes.
 Hence, progressive frameworks of agricultural extension and information advisory services emphasise the need to reach small farmers and women, and meet their specific requirements (Birner et al. 2006).

-Interestingly, women cultivators who produced only for household consumption also indicated a strong need for agricultural information.
+Interestingly, women farmers who produced only for household consumption also indicated a strong need for agricultural information.
 In fact, their demand for information was only slightly lower than those who produced only for the market (Table 4).
 Since almost all women were found to produce food items for household consumption, this strengthens the case for expanding the variety of home consumption crops included in agricultural advisory services.

 |Number of respondents|